A topic from the subject of Analytical Chemistry in Chemistry.

 There are a variety of analytical techniques that can be used to determine the chemical composition of water.
 These techniques include:

-• Spectrophotometry: Spectrophotometry is a technique that involves measuring the amount of light that is absorbed by a sample of water.
-The amount of light that is absorbed is used to determine the concentration of the analyte in the water.
+• Spectrophotometry: Spectrophotometry is a technique that involves measuring the amount of light absorbed by a sample of water.
+The amount of light absorbed is used to determine the concentration of the analyte in the water.

 • Gas chromatography: Gas chromatography is a technique that involves separating the components of a sample of water based on their boiling points.
 The separated components are then detected and their concentrations are determined.

-• High-performance liquid chromatography: High-performance liquid chromatography (HPLC) is a technique that involves separating the components of a sample of water based on their interactions with a stationary phase.
+• High-performance liquid chromatography (HPLC): HPLC is a technique that involves separating the components of a sample of water based on their interactions with a stationary phase.
 The separated components are then detected and their concentrations are determined.

 • Mass spectrometry: Mass spectrometry is a technique that involves identifying the components of a sample of water based on their mass-to-charge ratio.
 The mass-to-charge ratio of a component is used to determine its molecular weight and elemental composition.